derekdhuynh/scratchnn/README.md

 * Tensors
 * High-level Neural Net API including:
     * Dense layers
+    * Attention layers (for transformers)
     * Convolutional layers
     * Arithmetic layers (i.e add)
     * Concatentation layers
 * Gradient-based optimization methods
+* Data parallelism
 * Traditional ML algorithms (i.e SVMs)

 I found that using Tensorflow and Keras wasn't enough to get the concepts of DL into my thick skull, so I decided to try and make a DL framework myself.
-The main goals are to educate myself and also provide a useful resource for other people in who share my position.
+The main goals are to educate myself and also provide a useful resource for other people who share my position.
 I encourage you to follow along in the
 ```
 ./notebooks
 ```
 directory for explanations, extra resources and to implement everything here yourself!
+Or simply read the C++ code.

 IB: [karpathy/micrograd](https://github.com/karpathy/micrograd), [geohot/tinygrad](https://github.com/geohot/tinygrad)